whoisjustinngo/tp/docs/DeveloperGuide.md

 #### Implementation

 The data on the `schedule`, `contacts` and `todos`  tabs can be filtered.
-The underlying implmentation of the `filter` commnds on each of these tabs are the same, and involves `predicate`s that looks for entries that match the keyword(s) specified by the user.
+The underlying implmentation of the `filter` commnds on each of these tabs are the same, and involves `Predicate`s that looks for entries that match the keyword(s) specified by the user.

 Let us refer to `Schedule`, `Person` and `Todo` as `data types`.
-Each `data type` has certain fields which it encapsulates in its model, for example, the `Person` model has the fields `Name`, `Relationship`, `Email` etc. Each field will have a corresponding `predicate` that specifically "checks" those fields.
+Each `data type` has certain fields which it encapsulates in its model, for example, the `Person` model has the fields `Name`, `Relationship`, `Email` etc. Each field will have a corresponding `Predicate` that specifically "checks" those fields.
 For example, the `Name` field in the `Person` model will have the `NameContainsKeywordsPredicate`, the `isDone` field in the `Todo` model has the `TodoIsDonePredicate` and `TodoIsNotDonePredicate`.
 All these `Predicate`s implement Java's own `Predicate<data type>` interface.

 When the user enters the `filter` command, they will have to specify the field that they want to filter by, along with keywords to indicate the entries they want to keep.
 For example, if the user specifies to filter the  `Schedule`s in the schedule tab by their `Date` field, they will (have to) specify the date of the entries they want to keep, e.g. if they are looking for entries that have the date "12-11-2021", they will specify to `filter` `Date`s with "12-11-2021".
 Let us refer to this ""12-11-2021" as the `keyword(s)`.

 As such, each `Predicate` is meant to apply a filter a particular field of a specific `data type`, and keep only the entries that have the field matching the `keyword(s)` specified by the user.
-After the user has specified the field and keyword(s) to filter by, a corresponding `predicate` will be passed as an argument into the `Model#updateFiltered<data type>List()` methods for the corresponding `data type`, which in turn makes use of the built-in `setPredicate(Predicate)` method of the javafx `FilteredList<data type>` class, which is a wrapper class for the `ObservableList<data type>` which all the data types use to store all their entries.
+After the user has specified the field and keyword(s) to filter by, a corresponding `Predicate` will be passed as an argument into the `Model#updateFiltered<data type>List()` methods for the corresponding `data type`, which in turn makes use of the built-in `setPredicate(Predicate)` method of the javafx `FilteredList<data type>` class, which is the wrapper class for the `ObservableList<data type>` which all the data types use to store all their entries.
 This method filters the list based on the predicate supplied, and the resulting filtered list with only the entries that the user wants is displayed to the user.

+> :bulb: The `find` command for the schedule and todos tabs also follows a similar implementation, except that the `find` command only looks at the `description` fields of the the `schedule` and `todo` data types.
+The `find` command can hence be thought of as "filtering by description".
+The existence of a `find` command in addition to the `filter` command which has greater functionality is not only meant to give the user a simple command if they just want to find entries with a specific description, but also meant to appeal to the user's intuitions: for example, if the user wants to look for all their lessons they would be more likely to think of "finding lessons" instead of "filtering entries by description and looking for entries with the word lesson in description".

 #### Design Considerations

 Since the architecture follows a Model-view-controller design pattern, `FilteredList<data type>` wraps around an `ObservableList<data type>`, the latter of which is used to store in-memory data of `data type` objects.
 On the front-end, our Ui constantly listens for changes triggered by `FilterCommand#execute` which updates the `FilteredList<data type>` after filtering based on the specified `Predicate`, which then reflects the newly filtered information on the Ui to the user.
 This design provides a clean way for us to filter data.

+### Adding Tags to Entries

+#### Implementation

+Tags can be added to the entries on the `schedule`, `contacts` and `todos`  tabs.

+These tags have lists that hold `Schedule`, `Person` and `Todo` classes respectively.
+Let us refer to these as `data type`s.
+Each of these has a model that encapsulates information for multiple fields.
+For example, the `Person` model has the fields `Name`, `Relationship`, `Email` etc. that holds the information for each `Person` entry.
+In addition to these fields, each of these models also has a field called `tags` that tracks the tags that have been applied to that entry.

+`tags` is implemented as a `HashSet<Tag>`, where `Tag` is a class that specifies a tag.
+Each `Tag` object has a `tagName` which identifies it; two tags are considered to be the same when they have the same `tagName`.
+The use of a `HashSet<Tag>` not only allows an entry to have multiple tags, but also guarantees that no duplicate tags can be applied to an entry.

+Given that `tags` is a field in the `model`s, the user can also apply the aforementioned `filter` commands on tags to look for entries that have similar tags.
+An entry's `tags` can either be specified at the point of addition, i.e. when doing an `add` command, or added on and modified after the fact using the various `edit` commands.

 ### Adding Events